LevKhoriak/LevKhoriak/README.md

 - 👋 Hi, I’m @LevKhoryak
-- 👍 I like to code
+- 👍 I like money
-- 👀 I’m mostly interested in web development, but I do all kinds of stuff
+- 👀 I’m mostly interested in finance and quantitative analysis
-- 🌱 I’m currently learning PHP, CSS, JS, Go and React
+- 🌱 I’m currently learning Python and R for finance
-- 💞️ I’m looking to collaborate on projects written with Go
 - 📫 Reach out to me at lev.horyak@gmail.com

 <!---